git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 ### Device Modes

 Press the **Up button** left to the display to switch to Device mode and toggle between the display of devices and parameter pages.
+Alternatively, hold the **Up button** and select one of the modes with the select buttons below the display.
+This menu also contains the **User Mode** (press 8th button).

 1. **Device - Devices** - The Up button LED is lit **Mint**
     * 8 edit knobs: Change 8 parameters of the selected device (FX).
 Hold **Shift** for fine adjustments.
 Hold the Clear key and turn the encoder to reset its value.